Virtual FTJ (Festival théâtre jeunesse)

 CREATE YOUR OWN ADVENTURE!
 Here are three examples of several possibilities:

 - I want to do everything!
-I want my kids to attend the three Freeze Frame workshops; I want to be part of the three formation meetings; I want my kids to pair up with students from another school to co-create; I want a TCM artist to guide my kids with our creation from A to Z and I want us to participate in the virtual FTJ competition May 3-7, 2021.
+I want my kids to attend the three Freeze Frame workshops; I want to be part of the three formation meetings; I want my kids to pair up with students from another school to co-create; I want a TCM artist to guide my kids with our creation through the three online workshops and I want us to participate in the virtual FTJ competition May 3-7, 2021.

 - I want the Freeze Frame workshops offered to my students and I want them to view other classes’ creations online May 3-7, 2021.

-- I want a TCM artist to guide my students through creation from A to Z and for the students to decide afterwards if they want to perform at the Youth Theater Festival from May 3-7, 2021.
+- I want a TCM artist to guide my students through the dramatic writing, acting and directing workshops and for the students to decide afterwards if they want to perform at the Youth Theater Festival from May 3-7, 2021.

 Unfolding of events: